carbon-language/carbon-lang/llvm/docs/Reference.rst

 LLVM Reference
 --------------

-:doc:`LLVM Language Reference Manual <LangRef>` Defines the LLVM intermediate representation and the assembly form of the different nodes.

 :doc:`FaultMaps`
   LLVM support for folding control flow into faulting machine instructions.

-:doc:`InAlloca`
-  Description of the ``inalloca`` argument attribute.

-:doc:`Machine IR (MIR) Format Reference Manual <MIRLangRef>` A reference manual for the MIR serialization format, which is used to test LLVM's code generation passes.

-:doc:`GlobalISel`
-  This describes the prototype instruction selection replacement, GlobalISel.

 :doc:`Atomics`
   Information about LLVM's concurrency model.